- 16th-largest city in the United States

 - Part of the #1 Tourist Destination in Texas

-- Fort Worth is home to the oldest stock show and rodeo in the country - the Southwestern Exposition and Livestock Show.
+- Fort Worth is home to the longest running stock show and rodeo in the country - the Fort Worth Stock Show and Rodeo

-- Fort Worth hosts the world's only twice-daily cattle drive in the Stockyards National Historic District.
+- Fort Worth hosts the world's only twice-daily cattle drive and year-round rodeo in the Stockyards National Historic District.

 - One of Bonnie and Clyde's hideouts from the law was the historic Stockyards Hotel in Fort Worth.

 - In 1909, the Fort Worth Zoo opened as the first zoo in Texas.

 - The Stockyards Museum houses the 1908 Palace Theater Light Bulb which began burning on September 21, 1908, as a backstage light at the Old Byers Opera House and continues to burn today.

 - 60 percent of America's paper money is printed at the U.S. Bureau of Engraving and Printing Western Currency Facility in Fort Worth (tours are available).

 - The Texas Civil War Museum in Fort Worth houses the largest private Civil War collection west of the Mississippi River.